Monumentour

-Monumentour was a co-headlining concert tour by American rock bands Fall Out Boy and Paramore in support of their latest albums, Save Rock and Roll (2013) and Paramore (2013).
+The Monumentour was a co-headlining concert tour by American rock bands Fall Out Boy and Paramore in support of their latest albums, Save Rock and Roll (2013) and Paramore (2013).
 It was supported by New Politics as the opening band.
 The tour was set to play a total of forty-four concerts over the course four months in North America.
 The tour was announced in January 2014, and was later expanded in April 2014.

 It was the first time the bands toured together, hence the name Monumentour.